tumblr/genesis/README.md

 ## Introduction and motivation
 Genesis is a tool for data center automation.
-The primary motiviation for developing Genesis at Tumblr was to streamline the process of discovering new machines and reporting their hardware details to our [inventory management system](https://github.com/tumblr/collins) without having to do a bunch of data entry by hand.
+The primary motiviation for developing Genesis at Tumblr was to streamline the process of discovering new machines and reporting their hardware details to [Collins](https://github.com/tumblr/collins), our inventory management system, without having to do a bunch of data entry by hand.
 In addition, we've also extended Genesis to be a convenient way to do hardware configuration such as altering BIOS settings and configuring RAID cards before provisioning an operating system on to the host.

 From a high-level point of view, Genesis consists of a stripped down linux image suitable to boot over PXE and a ruby DSL for describing tasks to be executed on